docat-org/docat/README.md

 ## Getting started

-The simplest way is to build and run the docker container, you can optionally use volumes to save state:
+The simplest way is to build and run the docker container, you can optionally use volumes to persist state:

 ```sh
 # run container in background and persist data (docs, nginx configs and tokens database)